redhat-developer/app-services-cli/docs/commands/rhoas_connector_type.md

 ## rhoas connector type

-List and get details of different connector types
+List and get details of the different connector types

 ### Synopsis

-List, search and get details of connector types that are available to use in the connector catalog.
+List and get details of connector types that are available in the connector catalog.

-Use list to list available connector types.

-Use describe to get more details about a specific connector type.
+To see a list of all available connector types, use the "type list" command.
+You can optionally use the "--search" flag to filter the requested results by Connector types that start with or contain text that you specify.

+To see a description of a specific connector type, use the "type details" command.

 ### Examples